TechnourceOfficial/Technource-Leaderboard-Using-React/README.md

 ## Below points taken care

 - Player doesn't exist in leadership data
-- Player extis with top 10 ranking
+- Player exist with top 10 ranking
 - Player exist in leadership data but not in top 10 ranking

 ## Installation

-Install and Run current with npm
+Install and Run current code with npm

 ```bash
 cd <current project directory>